narsdk/d2cv/README.md

 # <img src="assets/logo.png">
-Diablo 2 Computer Vision bot based on OpenCV.
+Diablo 2 Ressurected Computer Vision bot based on OpenCV.
 Project created for educational purposes, is not maintained anymore and as well wasn't created to be supported on machines other than owned by creator, if you are looking for similar project check [Botty](https://github.com/aeon0/botty).
 In short - bot create new games in Diablo 2 game - do some actions in village and travel to some locations with monsters.
 Kills that monsters, check if some interesting items were dropped